 - Any student, except a part-time graduate student, who withdraws during an academic term and wishes to return the following academic term must complete a Petition to the Faculty for consideration.
 This petition must be submitted to the Office of the Registrar before the deadline for the academic term for which readmission is requested.

 - Students may be eligible for academic renewal.
 See below for more information.

 - University System of Georgia undergraduate students who have been readmitted or reinstated after a period of absence of three (3) calendar years or longer are eligible for academic renewal.
 Academic renewal for the student signals the initiation of a new grade-point average to be used for determining academic standing.
 This provision allows University System of Georgia degree-seeking students who earlier experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor's degree (BR Minutes, June, 1995, p.
 7).
 The complete policy is available online at: www.usg.edu/academic_affairs_handbook/section2/handbook/2.5_grading_system/

 - The application for academic renewal shall be considered as a petition to the Undergraduate Curriculum Committee.

-- Interruption in enrollment due to circumstances outside the student’s control may qualify for an approved Leave of Absence.
+- Students may be eligible for an approved leave of absence.
+Interruption in enrollment due to circumstances outside the student’s control may qualify for an approved Leave of Absence.
 This may include, for example, required military service.